cscart/docs/en/cscart_addons/addons/eagle_owl/index.rst

 Setting up the add-on
 =====================

-    Here are available settings of the Eagle Owl Previewer add-on.
+    Here are available settings of the Eagle Owl add-on.

     .. fancybox:: img/eagle_owl_settings.png
         :alt: settings of the Eagle Owl add-on